fbpx

 No-Star Hotels

-The smallest, cheapest local hotels, hostels and pensions may be rated by the municipal authorities.
+The municipal authorities may rate the smallest, cheapest local hotels, hostels, and pensions as no-star hotels.
 These spartan places in out-of-the-way, off-the-beaten-track small towns and eastern cities often have rooms with only beds and a light bulb; a communal cold-water sink and shower are down the hall; a hot shower (if available) may cost extra.
-Breakfast usually not available, or is extra.
-If you’re traveling on a starvation budget, they’re good.
-No-star places in a city may be grim; in seaside resorts they’re often friendly and convenient.

 Hostels